 Cheng Zeng

-Computational Materials Scientist at Northeastern University.
+Computational Materials Scientist at University of Florida.

 prof_pic.jpg

-Postdoctoral Fellow
+Postdoctoral Associate

-Hi!
-I am a postdoctoral fellow working at the Instutite for Experiential AI and Roux institute of Northeastern University, mentored by Prof. Nathan Post and Prof. Jack Lesko.
-I am interested in solving complex engineering problems with machine learning, physical simulations and numerical methods.
-My research interests spans a multitude of topics including materials design, machine learning, electrochemistry, computational catalysis, corrosion protection and additive manufacturing.
+From 2022 to 2024, I worked at the Instutite for Experiential AI and Roux institute of Northeastern University, mentored by Prof. Nathan Post and Prof. Jack Lesko.
 Prior to joining Roux, I received a PhD in Engineering at Brown University.
 En route to my PhD degree, I also received a secondary Master’s degree in Data Science via Brown’s Open Graduate Education Program.
 At Brown, I worked at the Catalyst Design Lab under the direction of Andrew Peterson.
 My PhD research focused on machine learning potentials and force–displacement phenomenological models for rational catalyst design.
-A key highlight of my work is that a combination of simulation techniques—including machine learning potential, the phenomenological model, a geometric descriptor and a microkinetic analysis—generates trends of surface catalytic activity of nanoparticle electrocatalysts in various sizes and alloy compositions.
+A key highlight of my work is that a combination of simulation techniques—including machine learning interatomic potential trained using a nearsighted force-training approach, a phenomenological model termed eigenforce model, a geometric descriptor termed generalized coordination number and a microkinetic analysis based on DFT-calculated free energy reaction pathway–generates trends of surface catalytic activity of nanoparticle electrocatalysts in various sizes and alloy compositions.
 Prior to Brown, I got a Bachelor and Master in Materials Science and Engineering from Tsinghua University.
-At Tsinghua, I worked with Yunhan Ling on oxide films resistant to hydrogen permeation.
+At Tsinghua, I worked with Yunhan Ling on oxide films/coatings resistant to hydrogen permeation.

 Recent news [archive]